Stella Maris is a 19th-century Carmelite Monastery on Mount Carmel in Haifa. And nearby you can find a stunning viewpoint and a lovely trail.

 Of course, I had to stop and photograph Bahai Garden terraces and the German colony:

-Note: you can find the full guide at Bahai Gardens in Haifa.
+Note: you can find the complete guide at Bahai Gardens in Haifa.

 It was not easy to find someplace to eat at 8 am on a Saturday, but we managed to find a bakery with freshly made pastries.